alexisbellido/dockerize-django/README.rst

 PROJECT_NAME, the name of your project
 PORT

-Build the image from the nginx directory, which contains the corresponding Dockerfile, with:
+Build the image from the directory that contains the corresponding Dockerfile, with:

   ``docker build -t alexisbellido/python:3.5.2-slim .``